IORoot/HouseQuests_wiki/docs/Features/administration.md

 # ⌨️ Administration

+<iframe width="100%" class="h-96" src="https://www.youtube.com/embed/22I4kE4RikY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The administration tab is where you go to handle most of the more critical parts of the application.
-From file-handling, to authentication.
+From file handling to authentication.
 Note that some of these settings are for subscribers only.

 ## ⏺ Saved Settings
 :::info
-This is for ` Subscriptions only `.
+This is for ` Subscriptions only`.
 :::
 A very powerful feature that allows you to switch between different searches and results.
 Think of it as a "👾 Save Game" feature that you can go back to.